UNIVERSAL DESIGN FOR LEARNING FOR SOCIAL STUDIES

-Emerging America courses employ a UDL+ Cultural Considerations checklist as a lesson plan design tool (see box) from Darren Minarik and Timothy Lintner’s excellent book, Social Studies and Exceptional Learners, published by the National Council for the Social Studies.
+Emerging America courses employ a UDL + Cultural Considerations checklist as a lesson plan design tool (see box) from Darren Minarik and Timothy Lintner’s excellent book, Social Studies and Exceptional Learners, published by the National Council for the Social Studies.
 (2016).
-Their checklist incorporates all three elements of UDL with a fourth element, “Cultural Considerations.”
-Find many examples of accessible lesson plans with the checklist fully fleshed out in our library of Teaching Resources.
+Their checklist reminds us to incorporate all three elements of UDL, with a fourth element, “Cultural Considerations.”
+Find many examples of accessible lesson plans with checklist completed in our library of Teaching Resources.

 Students engage with course content in many ways.
 Deepen ownership and engagement through personalized content, a variety of classroom activities, thoughtful attention to the size and structure of learning groups, access to authentic community resources, and especially through student choice.